001shahab/001shahab/README.md

 # 💫 About Me:
-🔭 I’m currently working on A2A and MCP AI Agents, LLM-based smart document management solutions, DL based facial expression analysis, Responsible AI, and MLLM based context analysis.<br>👯 I’m looking to collaborate on Agentic solution, LLM/SLM based retrieval solutions, computer vision, and human behaviour analysis.<br>💬 Ask me about Machine Learning, Deep Learning, Generative AI, Image Processing, eXplainable and Responsible AI, and Affective Computing  <br>⚡ Fun fact I create lots of tools, POCs, and MVPs in days for fun.
+🔭 I’m currently working on A2A and MCP AI Agents, LLM-based smart document management solutions, DL-based facial expression analysis, Responsible AI, and MLLM-based context analysis.
+I possess extensive technical expertise in computer vision, human-robot interaction, applied NLP, 3D modeling, augmented and virtual reality, and notably, Python, Keras, and TensorFlow programming.
+My adeptness in utilizing OpenAI, Anthropic, Meta, and Google LLM APIs demonstrates my progressive mindset toward nascent AI technologies.

+👯 I’m looking to collaborate on Agentic solutions, LLM/SLM-based retrieval solutions, computer vision, and human behavior analysis.
+In 2013, I founded the Intelligent Computer Vision (iCV) research lab, establishing the preeminent center in the Baltic States dedicated to computer vision and applied machine learning.
+I also founded 3S Holding OÜ, an AI boutique company developing hundreds of Agentic AI, Generative AI, and NLP-based solutions for companies across various industries.

+🤝 By co-founding Estonia's first Responsible AI HRTech startup, iVCV, I have demonstrated my entrepreneurial spirit.
+My role as an early-stage angel investor signifies my dedication to fostering groundbreaking concepts in technology.
+I have led teams to success on numerous research and development projects for industry titans, including eCommerce, Retail, SecTech, and FinTech companies.

+📚 My scholarly impact is considerable, with over 300 publications, including conference papers, journal articles, books, and patents.
+I am a distinguished member of the academic community, having served as the Chair of the IEEE Estonian section's Joint Societies Chapter and as an IEEE Senior Member.
+I hold the position of associate editor at multiple esteemed journals and have served as the chief guest editor for special issues focused on human behavior analysis.
+My Google Scholar profile can be found [here](https://scholar.google.com/citations?user=6gN67JAAAAAJ&hl=en).

+🎓 I have guided ten doctoral and over thirty MSc students in academia, cultivating the next generation of scientists.
+I have presided over workshops at FG17, CVPR17, ICCV17, ECML19, FG20, and FG24, as well as conferences including ICOSST, ICGIP, and SIU.
+I have been honored with grants from esteemed organizations such as the Scientific and Technological Research Council of Turkey, the Estonian Research Council, and the European Union.

+💡 In essence, my professional trajectory showcases my preeminent status in computer vision, machine learning, AI, and data science.
+Mentoring up-and-coming talent, fostering innovation, and contributing to the progression of intelligent technology are central to my life’s work.

+💬 Ask me about Machine Learning, Deep Learning, Generative AI, Image Processing, eXplainable and Responsible AI, and Affective Computing.

+⚡ Fun fact: I create lots of tools, POCs, and MVPs in days for fun!

 ## 🌐 Socials: